 I am always inspired to guide today's violinists, violists, and composers to become the dynamic, far-reaching, culture-penetrating artists tomorrow needs.

-When asked in a televised PBS interview to "describe the best teacher in three words,” I said “still a student.”
+When asked in a televised PBS interview to "describe the best teacher in three words,” I answered, “still a student”.
 I stand by this one-hundred percent.
-My mentors all led by example, allowing students to see their learning process in real time.
+My mentors led by example, and allowed students to see their learning processes in real time.
 I observed that they never stopped learning.
-I observed that they also remained humble enough to learn from anyone, anytime, anywhere.
+I observed that they remained humble enough to learn from anyone, anytime, anywhere.